La Conga – 1551 N. Vine

 Charlie Chaplin and Paulette Goddard must have been fans of LA’s tropical cocktail spots.
 Photographed at Sugie’s Tropics (see above), in January 1936, gossip columnist Read Kendall reported that they had been spotted at the 7 Seas.
 1/29/1936.
 LA Times.

-In May 1937, the 7 Seas was raided by the LAPD Hollywood vice squad, led by Detective Lt.
-Charles Hoy, and cited for violating the liquor closing laws.
-The Shaw administration and LAPD’s connection to protected vice was under fire at the time, the result of citizen committees for reform, led by Clifford Clinton and others.That Hoy raided the 7 Seas means they were either making a big show of enforcing the liquor laws or Haller hadn’t greased Hoy’s palm sufficiently.
+In May 1937, the 7 Seas was raided by the LAPD Hollywood vice squad, led by Charles Hoy (who had raided Don the Beachcomber in 1934), and cited for violating the liquor closing laws.
+The Shaw administration and LAPD’s connection to protected vice was under fire at the time, the result of citizen committees for reform, led by Clifford Clinton and others.That Hoy, now promoted to the rank of Detective Lt., raided the 7 Seas means they were either making a big show of enforcing the liquor laws or Haller hadn’t greased Hoy’s palm sufficiently.

 The “World Famous” 7 Seas featured floor shows and dancing to the house band, led by Eddie Bush and his Hawaiians.
 1/27/1939.
 LA Times.